 Tagging geographic information with JournalMap

 If your research is in a relevant field, you can submit geolocation information with your paper.
-This will be used to index your article’s study area on JournalMap, a scientific search engine that lets researchers find relevant research based on location and biophysical variables, as well as traditional keyword searches.
-You can find information on how to submit this information in the instructions for authors for your journal.
+This will be used to index your article’s study area on JournalMap, a scientific search engine that lets researchers find relevant research based on location and environment, as well as traditional keyword searches.
+You do not have to include geolocation information with your article but, if you choose to, it’s a great way of sharing with other researchers where in the world your research took place.
+You can find details on how to submit this information in the instructions for authors for your journal.

 Working with Figshare to view and host supplemental material